algorandfoundation/specs/dev/partkey.md

 - _VerifyingKey_ is a 14,344-bit string

-- _MerkleArrayIndex_ is a 64-bit, little-endian integer
+- _VectorIndex_ is a 64-bit, little-endian integer

 - _Proof_ is constructed in the following way:\newline